Adamantios/NN-Train/README.md

 ### Useful output files
 Some useful files (unless otherwise specified) are saved in the chosen out folder destination.
 These include:
--the final model's weights
+- the final model's weights
--the model (in `keras` format)
+- the model (in `keras` format)
--the best model's weights
+- the best model's weights
--the training history
+- the training history